 As you know, water is a good conductor of electricity.
 So, when it comes in contact with damaged wires and wire connections, electricity jumps out of the circuit and follows the trail of water.
 This produces a spike in the electricity, causing the circuit to trip.

-After the electrician confirms that it is an earth fault that is causing your circuit to trip, locate and fix the source of the water.
+After the electrician confirms that it is an earth fault or ground fault that is causing your circuit to trip, locate and fix the water source.
 Also, the damaged wirings would have to be replaced.

 We have finally reached the end of our informative article.
 And we hope that it has helped you gain some valuable insights into the causes of your tripping circuit and how to fix it.

 If you don’t feel confident enough to try out the experiments mentioned above, don’t hesitate to contact a local electrician and have them find out the root of the problem.
 Even though it might take a little longer, you can rest assured that a licensed electrician will resolve the issue permanently.

 On that note, it’s time for us to wrap up.
 See you next time!